Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 <br/>
 <br/>

+## Startup Arguments
+Pandora has a variety of startup arguments to support customizability.

+`-autorun`: runs the engine using the same active mods as cached from the last successful run.
+`-autoclose`: closes the engine automatically upon finishing a single launch.
+`-skyrimdebug64`: produces debug `.xml` files alongside normal `.hkx` output.
+Only for authors that know what they're doing.
+`-o:{output path}`: sets a custom output path.

 ## For Mod Authors
 This section exists to inform current behavior authors of the key differences and features of Pandora, it's not a guide for making behavior mods.